ultraseedbox/USB-Docs/UltraSeedbox Applications/Nextcloud/Extra Guides/Share and Sync Files using Nextcloud.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583227315662.png"></p>

-* Create a new external storage with the following options:
+* Create new external storage with the following options:
   * **Folder name**: Can be anything you want.
 Here, we set it to USB Docs
   * **External Storage**: Local
   * **Authentication**: None